dnorton/octopress/source/_posts/2013-10-28-courserapathy.markdown

 They host hundreds of free courses across many disciplines with an emphasis on technology and computer programming.
 It's a treasure trove for working software people like me.

-Like a kid with too much Halloween candy, I jumped in head first.
+Like a kid with too much Halloween candy, I gorged myself.
 Here are the courses that I have signed up for this year:

 * [Functional Programming Principles in Scala](https://class.coursera.org/progfun-002/class)
 * [Algorithms: Design and Analysis, Part 1 (Stanford University)](https://www.coursera.org/course/algo)